 Thomas, like the others, had once vowed that he would die with the Lord, and also like the others, had failed.
 After the Resurrection of Jesus, he had returned, and there was Jesus to meet him.

-There is little doubt but that the second appearance was for the benefit of Thomas.
-His response this time was to worship Jesus, and to bear witness of His deity.
+There is little doubt but that the second appearance was for the benefit of Thomas, (and perhaps us).
+His response this time was to worship Jesus and to bear witness of His deity.

 Verse 27: "Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe."